 Materials: Various online resources and articles, science journal

-Grading: Weighted average based on assessments such as tests, quizzes, labs, design projects, science journal responses and participation.
+Grading: Weighted average based on assessments such as tests, quizzes, labs, design projects, science journal responses, and participation

-Grading: Accumulation of points through completion of available activities
+Grading: Completion of available activities and endeavors

 Foreign Language (2 credits) – This is a widely accepted computer-based platform with students able to choose from a variety of offered languages.
 The course is highly individualized allowing students to work at their own pace, assess when needed, and chart progress.